brownsys/paralegal-osdi-2025-artifact/README.md

 - **Freedit Storage Policy**: This is an auxiliary policy to the expiration check that asserts that user records must be stored with a timestamp.
 The file being run here is a policy fragment that tests the premise of the policy, finding the storage calls for user records.
-The CodeQL output show show at least one such call but doesn't.
+The CodeQL output should show at least one such call but doesn't.
 This means a full policy would be vacuously succeeding (false negative).